New Student Information

 We know that getting ready for college is both exciting and stressful, for students and parents.
 Lots of planning, decisions, and deadlines are ahead.
 On this site, you will find all the resources you need to help you make a smooth transition to campus and to have a successful and enjoyable first year at Vanderbilt.
-Admitted students should be sure to click here for more information from the Office of Undergraduate Admissions about being part of the Class of 2021!
+Admitted students should be sure to check their MyAppVU portal for more information from the Office of Undergraduate Admissions about being part of the Class of 2023!

 Getting Ready for Move-In Day

 As you get ready to head off to college, you are expected to manage your academic responsibilities, social obligations, and medical needs.
 All those details can be overwhelming.
 To help you figure out your path to Vanderbilt, we have created The Road to Vanderbilt, a guide that outlines the steps you need to take to get started on your way to Vanderbilt.
-All matriculated students should expect to receive the printed copy of The Road to Vanderbilt starting in early May 2017.
+All matriculated students should receive the printed copy of The Road to Vanderbilt starting in early May 2019.
 An online version of the 2018 schedule is available here.
 The 2019 schedule will be posted in August 2019.

-The required CommonVU Orientation week begins with Move-In Day (August 19, 2017), and its 700-member Move Crew, and includes activities for parents and celebratory House dinners.
-The week introduces you to the living and learning communities of your Houses and The Ingram Commons, the faculties and academic classes of your schools and colleges, the norms and values of the Vanderbilt community, upperclass undergraduates and their student organizations, and the city of Nashville.
-To view the specific CommonVU Orientation schedule for 2017, click here.
+The required CommonVU Orientation week begins with Move-In Day (August 17, 2019), and its 1100-member Move Crew, and includes activities for parents and celebratory house dinners.
+The week introduces you to the living and learning communities of your houses and The Ingram Commons, the faculties and academic classes of your schools and colleges, the norms and values of the Vanderbilt community, upperclass undergraduates and their student organizations, and the city of Nashville.

 Life on The Ingram Commons